-The reason the Synoptic gospels are important is because they all documented similar sequences of events relating to the ministry, crucifixion, death, and resurrection of Jesus.
+The reason the Synoptic gospels are important is because they all document similar sequences of events relating to the ministry, crucifixion, death, and resurrection of Jesus.
 Furthermore, these manuscripts were written in the first century A.D.
-This timing is extremely important as many followers of Christianity, who were still alive within the time of Jesus' ministry, would have been quite familiar with his teachings and would therefore have known whether the authors of the New Testament were documenting the events of Jesus’ life in a truthful manner.
+This fact is extremely important as many followers of Christianity, who were still alive within the time of Jesus' ministry, would have been quite familiar with his teachings and would therefore have known whether the authors of the New Testament were documenting the events of Jesus’ life in a truthful manner.
 Indeed, devout believers of Jesus would have rejected any writings that may have misrepresented him in any way.
 The Jewish people of ancient times took the responsibility of documenting history very, very seriously.

 Thus, in lieu of the eyewitness factor, it is important to know that the gospel of Mark has been dated at approximately 60-70 AD, and that the gospels of Matthew and Luke are dated at 80-90 A.D.
 The actual ministry of Jesus began during the late 20’s to the early 30’s, in the 1st century.
 In other words, many of the eyewitnesses of Jesus's life would still have been alive.
 There is no question that ancient Jewish eyewitnesses would have refuted anything that did not reflect the truth.